Curating food and art with a mission

 Managing Director &

 Matt is an executive finance professional and self-taught mixologist.
 He specialized in startups (Uber, Grovo, Thrive Global) before moving on to start his own investment fund.
 He was the former finance partner of the Museum of Food and Drink (MoFAD) and an independent CFO consultant.
-He has won multiple cocktail competitions, including StarChefs and Edible Manhattan, and his cocktails have been featured in outlets such as UrbanDaddy, LuckyRice, Eventbrite and Business Insider.
-His upcoming book, Healthy Cocktails, will be out November 2019 via SkyHorse Publishing.
+He has won multiple cocktail competitions, including StarChefs and Edible Manhattan, and his cocktails have been featured in outlets such as UrbanDaddy, Forbes and Business Insider.
+His first book, Healthy Cocktails, was published November 2019 via SkyHorse Publishing.
 You can see his work on his cocktail Instagram.

 Director of Operations &